rsabur/frontend-take-home-org-enablement/README.md

 * Implement a UI that renders the returned events inside the dashboard.
 Note that the endpoint returns paginated results.
 * Upon clicking on an event, a modal should open that shows more event details.
 * Bonus: add a [Mapbox.js](https://www.mapbox.com/) map inside the modal showing the event's location.
+* Bonus: add a cool animation, effect or design tweak of your own choice.

 ## Getting Started